-As with anything else, time spent playing video games should be done in moderation, nobody wants too much screen time, plus the outside world is kinda nice too.
-In the end, the video game industry is out there trying make a profit, but you can easily live a very frugal, very video game friendly lifestyle.
+As with anything else, time spent playing video games should be done in moderation, nobody wants too much screen time, plus the outside world is kind of nice too.
+In the end, the video game industry is out there trying to make a profit, but you can easily live a very frugal, very video game-friendly lifestyle.
 Happy gaming!

 Jeff is a fan of all things finance.
 When he's not out there changing the world with his blog, you can find him on a run, a Mets game, or just playing around with his kids